rvsia/hackhaton-showcase/README.md

 2. After adding new files, you have to run `yarn prebuild` to include these projects in the UI.

-**On CI this step is being done automatically, so you do not have to run locally.**
+**On CI this step is being done automatically, so you do not have to run it locally and push the generated index.**

 ## Project setup
 ```